renapoliveira/killswitch-for-openvpn/README.md

 * It allows full communication through the VPN tunnel interface.

-* It reconnects to the VPN tunnel in case it goes down.
+* It reconnects to the VPN tunnel in case it gets disconnected.

 ## Usage